-Because vehicle rollovers have a higher fatality rate than other types of car accidents, they are considered to be especially dangerous.
+Because vehicle rollovers have a higher fatality rate than other car accidents, they are considered especially dangerous.
 Even though rollover crashes only account for about 2.1 percent of all vehicle accidents, they are responsible for almost 35 percent of traffic fatalities, according to a recent report from the National Highway Traffic Administration (NHTSA).
 When does a vehicle rollover take place?
 Primarily, a rollover occurs when a motor vehicle is tipped — or “rolled” — over onto its side or roof.

-- Tripped – Tripped rollovers result from a high-energy impact with an external force like another vehicle, a truck, or even a curb.
+- Tripped rollovers result from a high-energy impact with an external force like another vehicle, a truck, or even a curb.

-- Type of Vehicle – While almost every type of vehicle has the potential to roll over; some are more at-risk than others.
-High-risk vehicles tend to be taller and narrower with high centers of gravity.
+- Type of Vehicle – While almost every type of vehicle has the potential to roll over, some are more at-risk than others.
+High-risk vehicles tend to be taller and narrower, with high centers of gravity.
 Some examples of high-risk vehicles include pickup trucks, SUVs, and buses.

 - Speed – According to the NHTSA, excessive speeding is common with rollover crashes.
 In fact, “Some 40 percent of fatal rollover crashes involved excessive speeding,” states the NHTSA.

 - Driver Behavior – Distracted driving is one of the leading causes of fatal rollover crashes.
 Often, these crashes only involve a single car — the car that rolls over.
-Studies have concluded that driver behavior is a potential cause for approximately 85 percent of fatal rollover crashes.
+Studies have concluded that driver behavior is a potential cause of approximately 85 percent of fatal rollover crashes.

 Contact a Rollover Attorney in New York